-The majority of Europeans do not care enough to actually give feedback to the EU institutions.
+The majority of Europeans do not care enough to actually give feedback to their EU representatives.

 The only institutions that are able to create new legislation are the commissions who meet in private.

 The EU is in essence a Union of national states, therefore the national debates must suffice to support the EU institutions.